department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/camp-lejeune-water-contamination.md

 You’ll need to file a claim for disability compensation and provide the evidence (supporting documents) listed below:
 - Your military records showing you served at Camp Lejeune or MCAS New River for at least 30 days from August 1953 through December 1987 while on active duty, or in the National Guard or Reserves, **and**
-- Medical records stating that you have one or more of the 8 illnesses on the presumptive conditions list (see above)
+- Medical records stating that you have 1 or more of the 8 illnesses on the presumptive conditions list (see above)

 **You can file a claim in any of these ways:**
 - [File a claim online on VA.gov](/disability/how-to-file-claim/), **or**